-9.0 PROTECTION OF WORK.
+15.0 PROTECTION OF WORK.

-- 9.1 Damaged Property Restoration.
+- 15.1 Damaged Property Restoration.
 The CONTRACTOR shall support and protect all public and private property that may be encountered or endangered in the prosecution of the Work herein contemplated, at the CONTRACTOR's cost and expense, at no additional cost to the COUNTY.
 The CONTRACTOR shall repair to its pre-Work condition and make good any damage caused to any such property by reason of the CONTRACTOR's operation.
-The CONTRACTOR shall restore all areas disturbed as a result of construction, including, but not limited to, sidewalks, driveways, docks, piers, boat ramps, parking lots, fencing, stone revetment, bulkheads, vegetation and utilities. - 9.2 CONTRACTOR's Sole Risk.
+The CONTRACTOR shall restore all areas disturbed as a result of construction, including, but not limited to, sidewalks, parking bumpers, driveways, docks, piers, boat ramps, parking lots, fencing, stone revetment, bulkheads, vegetation and utilities. - 15.2 CONTRACTOR's Sole Risk.
 The Work, and everything pertaining thereto, shall be performed at the Sole Risk and cost of the CONTRACTOR from commencement until final payment by the COUNTY.
-Any specific references contained in these Contract Documents that the CONTRACTOR shall be responsible at the CONTRACTOR's Sole Risk and lost for the Work, or any part thereof, are not intended to be, nor shall they construed to be, an exclusive listing of the circumstances in which the CONTRACTOR bears the risk of loss, but rather they are intended only to be exemplary. - 9.3 Loss or Damage.
-All loss or damage arising out of the nature of the Work, or from the action of the elements, or from hurricanes, tropical storms, or from any unusual obstruction or difficulty, or any other natural or existing circumstances either known or unforeseen that may be encountered in the prosecution of the Work, shall be sustained and borne by the CONTRACTOR at the CONTRACTOR's own cost and expense at no additional cost to the COUNTY, until the COUNTY has accepted the Work.
-The COUNTY can accept portions of the installed Work based on certified stone weight, CONTRACTOR's survey of installed rock and a visual survey by the ENGINEER or COUNTY.
-Procedures for partial acceptance will be discussed at the pre-construction meeting.
+Any specific references contained in these Contract Documents that the CONTRACTOR shall be responsible at the CONTRACTOR's Sole Risk and lost for the Work, or any part thereof, are not intended to be, nor shall they construed to be, an exclusive listing of the circumstances in which the CONTRACTOR bears the risk of loss, but rather they are intended only to be exemplary. - 15.3 Loss or Damage.
+All loss or damage arising out of the nature of the Work, or from the action of the elements, or from hurricanes or storms, or from any unusual obstruction or difficulty, or any other natural or existing circumstances either known or unforeseen that may be encountered in the prosecution of the Work, shall be sustained and borne by the CONTRACTOR at the CONTRACTOR's own cost and expense at no additional cost to the COUNTY, until the COUNTY has accepted the Work.

-9.4 No Claim.
+15.4 No Claim.
 The CONTRACTOR shall have no claim against the COUNTY or ENGINEER because of any damage or loss of the Work or of the CONTRACTOR's materials, equipment or supplies.

-10.0 DAILY REPORTS.
+16.0 DAILY REPORTS.

-- 10.1 Daily Report.
+16.1 Daily Report.
 The CONTRACTOR shall prepare and submit Daily Reports to the ENGINEER for each day during the construction period (even when no Work is performed) between the time the Notice-to-Proceed is issued until the time of Final Acceptance.
-The reports shall include all Work activity, the location (coordinates) and quantities (tonnage) of boulders placed, number of boulders placed weather conditions, personnel, materials, and on-site equipment.
-Reports shall be submitted by 1:00 p.m. to the ENGINEER on a daily basis via hardcopy, fax, or email for the Work performed the previous day.
-An example of the daily report is given in Appendix TS-3. - 10.2 Materials Placement Report.
-The CONTRACTOR is required to complete the Materials Placement Report and Cargo Manifest Form as required by the Florida Fish and Wildlife Conservation Commission.
-A copy of the forms is in Appendix TS-4.
-A separate Cargo Manifest Form is to be completed for each load to be transported offshore (i.e. one manifest per voyage) and submitted to the ENGINEER.
-The Materials Placement Form shall be submitted to the ENGINEER on a daily basis as part of the daily report for days that boulders are deployed.
+The reports shall include all Work activity, the location and quantities (linear feet) of geotextile materials placed, number of tubes placed, weather conditions, personnel, materials, and on-site equipment.
+Reports shall be submitted by 2:00 p.m. to the ENGINEER on a daily basis via hardcopy, fax, or email for the Work performed the previous day.
+An example of the daily report is given in Appendix TS-3.

-11.0 MISPLACED MATERIALS.
+17.0 MISPLACED MATERIALS.